fedora-cloud/Fedora-Dockerfiles/x2go/x2go-mate/README.md

 (Specify a system user account instead if running with system user accounts)

 To use:
-log in with X2Go Client, PyHoca-GUI, or PyHoca-CLI:
+Connect with X2Go Client, PyHoca-GUI, or PyHoca-CLI.
+You can do a loopback connection (Host: localhost) or connect from another machine.

+X2Go Client Settings:
 	Host: hostname of the docker host
 	Login: user
-(Specify a system user account instead if running with system user accounts) SSH port: 50000
+	SSH port: 50000
 	Session type: MATE
+(Specify a system user account instead if running with system user accounts)

+PyHoca-CLI command:
+	pyhoca-cli --server <hostname-of-the-docker-host> -p 50000 -N -c MATE --user user --add-to-known-hosts (Specify a system user account instead if running with system user accounts)